KennyPeanuts/pond_diversity_fcn/grants/Water_Resources_Student_Research_2014/Water_Resources_Grant_Notes.md

 ### Experimental Design

-#### Treatments

 |         | Ambient Nutrient | N + P Addition |
 | :------ | :--------------: | :------------: |
 | No CPOM |                5 |              5 |
 | CPOM    |                5 |              5 |

-* pond sediments - CPOM = sediments passed through a 250um mesh to remove all CPOM and macroinvertebrates
+* pond sediments - CPOM = sediments passed through a 250um mesh to remove all CPOM and macroinvertebrates.
+Also an equivilent amount of sediment to equal the OM added from the CPOM will be added.

 * pond sediments + CPOM 0.5 mg CPOM/jar = 0.16 g/m^2